-The influence of input renormalization (using non-Euclidean distance functions) on the shapes of decision borders is illustrated below on the classical Iris flowers dataset, containing 150 cases divided into 3 classes.
+The influence of input renormalization (using non-Euclidean distance functions) on the shapes of decision borders is illustrated below on the classical Iris flowers dataset, containing 150 cases divided into 3 classes [17].
 The flowers are described by 4 measurements (petal and sepal width and length).
 Two classes, Iris virginica and Iris versicolor, overlap, and therefore a perfect partition of the input space into separate classes is not possible.
-An optimal solution (from the point of view of generalization) contains 3 errors [14] and may be obtained using only two of the four input features ( $x_3$ and $x_4$ ), therefore results are easy to display and only those two features have been left in simulations described below.
+An optimal solution (from the point of view of generalization) contains 3 errors [18] and may be obtained using only two of the four input features ( $x_3$ and $x_4$ ), therefore results are easy to display and only those two features have been left in simulations described below.
+The data has been standardized and rescaled to fit inside a square with $\pm 1$ corners.

-A standard MLP solution is obtained with 4 hidden neurons and 3 output neurons.
-One discriminating plane per class of the smallest and the largest flowers (setosa and virginica) is needed and two planes to separate the vectors of the versicolor class.
-To increase accuracy and speed up the learning in the final phase of learning only the vectors near the class borders were presented to the network.
+A standard MLP solution is obtained with 2 input, 4 hidden and 3 output neurons, with a total of 27 adaptive parameters.
+One discriminating plane per class for the smallest and the largest flowers (setosa and virginica) is needed and two planes are needed to separate the vectors of the versicolor class.
+To increase accuracy and speed up learning, in the final phase of learning only the vectors near the class borders were presented to the network.
 The selection algorithm loops over all vectors and for a given vector X finds k (for example k = 10) nearest vectors belonging to a different class than X. These vectors are written to a new training file providing a description of the border region.
-This method of training leads to sharper and more accurate decision borders.
+This method of training leads to sharper and more accurate decision borders, as seen in the first drawing of Fig. 2.